Vedhiga/Web_scraping_tataipl2022/README.md

 from bs4 import BeautifulSoup
 import pandas as pd

-2. Sending the Request
+'''2.
+Sending the Request
-We send a GET request to the IPL 2022 auction page:
+We send a GET request to the IPL 2022 auction page:'''

-python
-Copy
-Edit
 url = "https://www.iplt20.com/auction/2022"
 response = requests.get(url)
 soup = BeautifulSoup(response.content, "html.parser")

-3. Parsing the HTML
+'''3.
+Parsing the HTML
-We locate the auction table from the page using class names:
+We locate the auction table from the page using class names:'''

-python
-Copy
-Edit
 table = soup.find("table", class_="ih-pg-sq-tbl")

-4. Extracting Table Data
+'''4.
+Extracting Table Data
-We loop through the rows and extract data:
+We loop through the rows and extract data:'''

-python
-Copy
-Edit
 data = []
 for row in table.find_all("tr")[1:]:  # Skip header
     cols = row.find_all("td")
     if cols:
         data.append([col.text.strip() for col in cols])

-5. Cleaning & Structuring the Data
+'''5.
+Cleaning & Structuring the Data
-We define column names (excluding SR. NO. as it's not meaningful) and build the DataFrame:
+We define column names (excluding SR. NO. as it's not meaningful) and build the DataFrame:'''

-python
-Copy
-Edit
 columns = ["TEAM", "FUNDS REMAINING", "OVERSEAS PLAYERS", "TOTAL PLAYERS"] df = pd.DataFrame(data, columns=["SR. NO."] + columns)

-6. Final Output
+'''6.
+Final Output'''
-bash
-Copy
-Edit

    SR. NO.                     TEAM FUNDS REMAINING  OVERSEAS PLAYERS  TOTAL PLAYERS 0     N/A      Chennai Super Kings     ₹2,95,00,000                 8             25 1     N/A           Delhi Capitals       ₹10,00,000                 7             24